 Yes.
 Furman’s Bias Incident Response Team (BIRT), which is responsible for ensuring that affected students, staff, faculty, and visitors to campus have access to appropriate resources and to facilitate a coordinated campus response to bias-related incidents, is available to respond to any act of intolerance associated with any University-sponsored activity.
 Bias incidents that occur on campus or online as a part of University activities can be reported by visiting here.

-In the context of the rapidly evolving circumstances regarding COVID-19 and to further the efforts of our commitment to keeping the members of our community safe and healthy Furman has suspended any research involving human subjects that require in-person interaction with participants, including those studies that have participants come to campus, until further notice.
+In the context of the rapidly evolving circumstances regarding COVID-19 and to further the efforts of our commitment to keeping the members of our community safe and healthy, effective immediately, Furman is suspending any research involving human subjects that require in-person interaction with participants, including those studies that have participants come to campus, until further notice.
+To be clear, this does not include human subject research that involves online surveys or questionnaire.
 For more information about this important update, see here.

-In addition to the Furman Focused website, in an effort to streamline communication to students, Student Life has launched a regular email digest to our student body.
+In addition to the Furman Focused website, in an effort to streamline communication to students, Student Life has launched a regular email digest to our student body (DINformation).
 Because many of you regularly advise and support our students, you may be interested in this information.
-Now you can access this information in the “Furman Student Life Email Digest Archives” section here.
+Now you can access this information in the “Furman Student Life DINformation Archives” section here.

 All Furman-sponsored travel for employees is suspended until further notice.
 Registration or reservations for future travel should be postponed.
 Exceptions for employees, including any current registration for future travel, require approval from your division’s Vice President (Ken Peterson for Academic Affairs).

-All off-campus, in-person academic experiences must occur virtually.
-This includes internships (see below), community engaged learning, service learning, field trips, and other activities that would typically occur as part of a course or as part of an academic department’s offerings.
-For ideas about how to modify community engaged or service learning experiences, contact Mike Winiski in the Collaborative for Community-Engaged Learning.
+Virtual engaged learning is still required for community engaged learning, service-learning, field trips, and other activities that would typically occur as part of a course or as part of an academic department’s offerings.
+For ideas about how to modify community engaged or service-learning experiences, contact Mike Winiski in the Shi Institute for Sustainable Communities.

 Human Resources has posted a coronavirus-related FAQ with information about sick leave and other policies that will continue to be updated as this situation evolves.
 You can find that on the HR homepage.